codingconcepts/blog-posts/posts/httptest.md

 In your production code, you're more likely to want to hide the 3rd-party server mux along with other dependencies in a struct of your own.

-Testing an embedded Echo mux is just as easy as tested a naked one, you just have to get at its `ServeHTTP` method.
+Testing an embedded Echo mux is just as easy as testing a naked one, you just have to get at its `ServeHTTP` method.
 I achieve this by exposing it via a method receiver on my `server` struct:

 ``` go
 func main() {